4fecta/4fecta.ca/_posts/how-i-got-cco-silver-without-solving-anything/2021-05-16-how-i-got-cco-silver-without-solving-anything.md

 ### P1.
 Swap Swap Sort

 The first fault in my approach at CCO.
 I had some initial ideas early on, scoring the first 2 subtasks at around 16 minutes.
-Over the next hour, I delevoped a solution which runs in square root log time, believing it would pass with ease due to a fatal misreading of the constraints.
+Over the next hour, I developed a solution which runs in square root log time, believing it would pass with ease due to a fatal misreading of the constraints.
 The solution worked well for the first three subtasks, but for some reason I couldn't figure out kept receiving a `WA` verdict on the last batch.
 For around another hour, I read over my code countless times and ran multiple fast-slow scripts, but simply couldn't find out where the error lied.
 After a gruesome 2 hour and 30 minutes on problem 1, I decided to take a peek at the rest of the problemset before it was too late (although it was already way too much time wasted).

 ### P3.
 Through Another Maze Darkly